CLOGS

 Opportunity: Why this matters

 Palliative care in Singapore is often introduced late.
 While 70–80% of people who die would benefit from palliative care, only about 40% receive it, typically very close to death.
-A major contributor is that early signs of decline at home are missed, normalised, or not escalated in time.
+A major contributor is that early signs of decline at home are missed, normalised, or not raised in time.

 Across interviews, we saw a consistent pattern: